Art in the Library

 ARTalks is a series that explores the creative process through programs and workshops about art, architecture, and design.
 The series is co-sponsored by the Library and the Ridgefield Guild of Artists.

-Click Here for a printable brochure of our upcoming ARTalks.
+Click Here for a printable brochure of our most recent ARTalks series.
+Stay tuned for the 2019-2020 lineup!

 The Ridgefield Library welcomes the display of art exhibitions in its Gallery space in keeping with its mission that the Library “anticipates and meets the evolving needs of our community.
 We are an essential partner and the place where people go to discover, question, learn and connect.”